TomWis97/firefly-docker-arm/README.md

 6. Profit!

 ## Known issues
+* Due to the use of volumes, the database is slow as fuck.
+Starting the first time takes about 20 years.
 * This container appears to have Apache included.
 The webapp is running on Nginx, making the Apache2 install redundant.
 * This container is running both the webserver and the database.
 You might want to split this up sometime.
 Or not. idk
 * Hardcoded Firefly-III version